 I don’t leave anything to chance.
 Anything that can go wrong will go wrong.
 For that reason, I assume that humidity is my worst enemy.

-I store my drawings in plastic lockable containers.
-I buy extra strong containers (Amazon affiliate UK) that can withstand the knocks and bashes of everyday life.
-Cheap containers crack and fracture very easily.
+I store my drawings in plastic lockable containers and away from direct sunlight.
+I buy extra strong containers that can withstand the knocks and bashes of everyday life.
+Cheap containers tend to crack and fracture very easily.

 Check this out for more info: How to Store Drawings Safely: The Ultimate Guide

-All my drawings are wrapped in one way or another, either in portfolio sleeves (affiliate) within a case or fully mounted and wrapped.
-My prints are bagged in polythene.
+All my drawings are wrapped in one way or another, either in portfolio sleeves within a case or fully mounted and wrapped, and my prints are bagged in polythene.
 But that’s not all.

-I have enough room to add two tubs of silicon desiccant (affiliate) in each container to absorb any atmospheric moisture that might seep through.
+I have enough room to add two tubs of silicon desiccant inside each container to absorb any atmospheric moisture that might seep through.
 And if that is not enough, when I go away for extended periods, I wrap the containers in clingfilm.

 As I said, I don’t take chances.